sushibagel/PoE-Mechanic-Watch/README.md

 Thank you to the developers of AutoHotKey. https://www.autohotkey.com/ Thanks to user "mshall" on the AutoHotKey forums for the base code for the updater.

+Donations:
+There are no obligations for anyone to donate but if you wish to you can here: [PayPal](https://www.paypal.com/paypalme/Drew149).

 ![Overlay](https://github.com/sushibagel/PoE-Mechanic-Watch/blob/main/Screenshots/Overlay.jpg?raw=true)

 ![Overlay Active](https://github.com/sushibagel/PoE-Mechanic-Watch/blob/main/Screenshots/Overlay%20Active.jpg?raw=true)